things to do in Melaka

 Inside the Taming Sari Revolving Tower

-The views here are much better than the Melaka Skydeck (currently closed) as it is located in the city centre, but the ride only lasts 7 minutes and costs a bit more at 25RM per person (however, you can get a discounted Taming Sari Revolving Tower ticket if you book in advance).
+The views here are much better than the Melaka Skydeck (currently closed) as it is located in the city centre.

-We would personally recommend visiting the Taming Sari Revolving Tower for the better views and the fact it is much easier to access from most hotels in Melaka.
+We would recommend visiting the Taming Sari Revolving Tower for the best aerial views of Melaka and the fact it is much easier to access from most hotels in Melaka compared to the outer city observation decks.

 Views from the Taming Sari Revolving Tower